gabezeck/grunt-parse-templates/README.md

 The result of running this task is an Angular config file that sets up basic routing for the application.

 ### Overview
-In your project's Gruntfile, add a section named `parse_templates` to the data object passed into `grunt.initConfig()`.
+In your project's Gruntfile, add a section named `parsetemplates` to the data object passed into `grunt.initConfig()`.

 The fileDir property should include the relative path to your template directory.
 This plugin will parse all subdirectories looking for templates and create a JSON array of them.